Nitin Sawhney: Solo career

 Sawhney has released more than 20 studio albums.
-He has received 17 major national awards for his album work and is a recipient of the Ivor Novello Lifetime Achievement award.
+He has received 17 national awards for his album work and is a recipient of the Ivor Novello Lifetime Achievement award.

 In 1999, Sawhney released his fourth Gold-selling album, Beyond Skin, on London's Outcaste Records, which took a prestigious Mercury Music Prize nomination and won him the coveted South Bank Show Award.
 After a subsequent signing to Richard Branson's V2 Records, Sawhney released the Silver-certified Prophesy in 2001, winning a MOBO Award as well as a BBC Radio 3 Music Award.
 Sawhney's seventh album, Philtre, was released in May 2005, taking yet another BBC Radio 3 Award, and in 2008, his eighth album, London Undersound, released on Cooking Vinyl, featured artwork by Antony Gormley and performances from Paul McCartney, Anoushka Shankar, Imogen Heap and Natty, among many others.

 Sawhney's 2011 studio work, Last Days of Meaning, previewed at the Royal Albert Hall in May 2011, centres on a character from actor, John Hurt, and follows the metaphorical, Dickensian journey of a lonely and intransigent man.
 His 2013 box-set release One Zero was recorded live-to-vinyl as a celebration of ten albums releases.
 Nitin's tenth studio album, Dystopian Dream, was released in November 2015, and his eleventh Immigrants came out in March 2021.
 His latest album IDENTITY was released in October 2023 with Warner Music.

 He produced Anoushka Shankar's 2013 Grammy nominated album Traces of You, featuring Norah Jones, and also produced Jools Hollands' 2021 album Pianola.
 Piano & Friends.